CBE544/CBE544-2019.github.io/Clusters.md

 ### First Time Logging in ###

-For the **first login** only, add the following line to your .bashrc script command:
+For the **first login** only, add the following line to your ~/.bashrc script command:

 ``` bash
 source /scratch/alevoj1/Scripts/group_bashrc